drocarmo/drocarmo.github.com/_posts/2014-03-31-why-framerjs-matters.markdown

 As a product designer, it is my job to create the interface and the imagined experience a user will go through, but it is also my job to communicate and prototype the interaction the user will have with the product.

-### A Canvas To Learn
+### A canvas to learn.

 My second point is something I strongly believe in and at times can cause controversy amongst designers.
 A good friend of mine, Mig, sums up what I strongly believe:

 > “Understanding our tools means designers should code.” [(Source)](http://mig.io/thinks/#designers-should-code)

 Period.
 As product designers, I believe we have the responsibility to fully understand how software works to be able to design for it.
-Building the frontend is an easy way to put pieces together for the software to fully work.
+Building the front end is an easy way to put pieces together for the software to fully work.

 When you're prototyping in Framer you're not learning or writing code that will one day end up in a dark alley somewhere in your trash bin.
 Framer is a space where you can continually learn new ways to animate and manipulate objects in Javascript, that's huge!